ZouYouShun/ngx-hm-carousel/README.md

 npm install --save ngx-hm-carousel
 ```

-+ Import `NgxY2PlayerModule` into your main AppModule or the module where you want use.
++ Import `NgxHmCarouselModule` into your main AppModule or the module where you want use.

 1. Module

 ```ts
 import { NgxHmCarouselModule } from 'ngx-hm-carousel';